Tool Buying Guide for Woodworking

 Best Large Squares - From time to time you’re going to need a large square for checking cabinets, and large projects.
 A great option is a framing square, also known as a rafter square.
 I recommend this one from Starrett https://amzn.to/3Mul6ow If you have a big budget and want the best, check out the Woodpeckers 18 inch square https://amzn.to/3pEOzn4

-• Best Combination Squares I think are the Swanson if you’re on a budget https://amzn.to/42TRkiz or the Start Combination Square https://amzn.to/3IedyDX and the Woodpeckers In-Dexable Square https://amzn.to/3BuZ9Q9 You’ll be pleased with any of these choices and use them all the time.
+• Best Combination Squares I think are the Swanson if you’re on a budget https://amzn.to/42TRkiz or the Starette Combination Square https://amzn.to/3IedyDX and my absolute favorite is the Woodpeckers In-Dexable Square https://amzn.to/3BuZ9Q9 You’ll be pleased with any of these choices and use them all the time.

 Best Double Squares - These are excellent layout tools that a lot of woodworkers love.
 My personal favorites are from Benchmark https://amzn.to/3pLA4h1 and Woodpeckers https://amzn.to/41xIyFW